I’m A Tech-Fatigued Millennial

 “Devices are blinders.
 I was reminded that what’s happening in front of me is infinitely more engrossing than any device.
 To think that I had been missing so many of the rich details of the people around me because I was distracted by a world that was not in front of me!“

 More present with myself

 Julianne: “I also became more present with myself.
 I had a lot of meals and time alone.
 But the value of comfortably dining alone, sitting without a device to be distracted by was an incredibly freeing and stretching experience.”

-This autumn whilst on my short digital detox brake back home in Estonia, I felt more relaxed than I had in years.
+This autumn whilst on my short digital detox break back home in Estonia, I felt more relaxed than I had in years.
 My mind was able to focus on the world around and in front of me.
-By the end of the 5 days I felt like I had been away for months and didn’t miss having a phone or being online in the slightest.
+By the end of the 5 days, I felt like I had been away for months and didn’t miss having a phone or being online in the slightest.

 Whenever I’m travelling, I like to blindly navigate the streets with my intuition instead of using Google Maps.
 I like to get lost and ask locals for help.
-By being present and not relying on technology usually leads me to amazing adventures or fascinating conversations with strangers.
-I have connected to people I would have never have met if I’d been relying on my phone.
+Being present and not relying on technology usually leads me to amazing adventures or fascinating conversations with strangers.
+I have connected to people I would have never met if I’d been relying on my phone.